florisvanvugt/omega_cpp_py/readme.md

 ## Programmer's notes

 Sometimes, when the program is not well-closed, the Robot C++ process can stay opened.
 In this case, if you execute again the program, it will not be able to open the device.

+In this case you can try and run `make kill` which will send the robot the instruction to quit through the shared memory.

-That is why, when you have this problem, you need to kill the Robot process manually from the prompt.
+If for some reason the robot is no longer listening to the shared memory, you need to kill the Robot process manually from the prompt.
 For that, you have to invoke the command `ps -Al`, looking for the robot process' ID and then, you need to do `sudo kill <ID>`.